 How to Leverage Climate-Aware Menu Design for Business Success

-THIS WEEK, WE CO-HOSTED A BREAKFAST EVENT WITH WORLD RESOURCES INSTITUTE’S COOLFOOD INITIATIVE AND THE FOOD FOUNDATION, EXPLORING HOW WHAT WE PUT ON OUR MENUS CAN SUPPORT BOTH CLIMATE GOALS AND BUSINESS SUCCESS.
+LAST WEEK, WE CO-HOSTED A BREAKFAST EVENT WITH WORLD RESOURCES INSTITUTE’S COOLFOOD INITIATIVE AND THE FOOD FOUNDATION, EXPLORING HOW WHAT WE PUT ON OUR MENUS CAN SUPPORT BOTH CLIMATE GOALS AND BUSINESS SUCCESS.
 IN THIS ARTICLE, WE SHARE WHAT WE LEARNED…

-On Wednesday, we gathered in St Pancras Bar & Brasserie, London, for a morning of discussion around the power and potential of conscious menu design, as part of London Climate Action Week.
+On Wednesday, we gathered in Searcys St Pancras Bar & Brasserie, London, for a morning of discussion around the power and potential of conscious menu design, as part of London Climate Action Week.
 Together with World Resources Institute’s Coolfood initiative and the Food Foundation, we set out to show how rethinking what you serve can cut emissions, restore nature and support the people producing your food — all while offering healthier, more diverse choices for diners and helping you manage costs, strengthen your brand and improve sales.
 Read on for a summary of the key lessons shared.

 What to Know: Climate & Food Policy in Europe